Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 vicinity.
 You will typically find several networks when in a marina with many sailing boats.
-To identify your network, you have to power-up your Micronet display and to ensure that your master device, the one you used to power-up the network, is close to MicronetToNMEA.
+To identify your network, you have to power-up your Micronet display and to ensure that your master device, the one you used to power-up the network, is close to MicronetToNMEA, let say, 2 or 3 meters maximum.
 Once done, enter *"2 - Scan Micronet networks"* menu by pressing 2 in the console.
 This will start a five second scanning sequence which listens to every network in the area.
 At the end of this sequence, every network found will be listed in the console.
 If there are several networks, they are listed in decreasing order of power.

     Network - 83038F54 (very strong)
     Network - 810278A6 (low)